sgoulas/pdpProject/docs/DevelopmentDiary/July/July.md

 It seems that I can actually retain a standalone (see: explicitly defined by me) `babel` configuration according to this: https://nextjs.org/docs/advanced-features/customizing-babel-config.
 So even by adoptin `next` I can retain any babel configuration.

-I installed `next`, updated the scripts and then kept gotting a run time regenerator error even after adding the `@babel/plugin-transform-runtime` plugin.
+I installed `next`, updated the scripts and then kept getting a run time regenerator error even after adding the `@babel/plugin-transform-runtime` plugin.
 In the end I found in the babel docs that I also needed to add `@babel/runtime` and I actually managed to start my development server again, this time pre-rendered by `next`.

 Honestly, I am feeling sad about having to remove my webpack configurations.
 It took me a bit of time to learn and add them and I was meticulous about adding only what I needed.
 To remove them before even starting developing was not a great feeling.
 I did create the `0.2.0` pre-release tag which contains them though, so I can always go back and see what I did.
 I also got to actually read and learn, so at the end of the day not a net loss by all means.